 - Ischnura heterosticta (Common Bluetail)

 - Xanthagrion erythroneurum (Red & Blue Damsel)

 - Orthetrum caledonicum (Blue Skimmer)

 – Confusion reigns.
 This species is known as Aeshna brevistyla (Lancer Dragonfly) in New Zealand.
-The IUCN Red List agrees with Aeshna, stating that Adversaeshna is a sub-genus, though it does mention Adersaeshna as a synonym.
+The IUCN Red List agrees with Aeshna, stating that Adversaeshna is a sub-genus, though it does mention Adversaeshna as a synonym.
 Dr. Dennis Paulson, the guardian of the worldwide list of species, also lists both names as synonyms.

 – The genus of this species causes much debate, or it did when I posted one on a facebook group.
 Theischinger/Hawking lists it as Hemianax papuensis and that seems to be the preferred name of Antipodeans.
-Others prefer Anax papuensis, as does Dr. Dennis Paulson, who maintains the worldwide list of species, who has no reference to any Hemianax whatsoever.
+Others prefer Anax papuensis, as does Dr. Dennis Paulson, who maintains the worldwide list of species and who has no reference to any Hemianax whatsoever.
 Personally, therefore, I prefer to go with his Anax papuensis name.